Last Updated on

 You will find them everywhere I swear!
 Vending machines are a huge part of Japanese culture and to me, that is extremely useful!

 You never have to talk to another person again, bliss for an introvert like me!
-The vending machine ratio is one of the many weird facts about Japan.
+The vending machine ratio is one of my favourite weird Japan facts.

 2. Gambling is illegal

-In Japan, you won’t find gambling stations BUT somehow there a game that doesn’t come under the gambling umbrella.
+One of the most interesting facts about Japan is that gambling is illegal there.
+No one ever believes you won’t find gambling stations anywhere in Japan.
+BUT somehow there’s a game that doesn’t come under the gambling umbrella.

 Pachinko is a popular game for the Japanese and disguised so it’s not officially gambling.
 You purchase tiny metal balls which are then slotted into the machine.
 Balls that win are then exchanged for prizes or tokens which can then be exchanged for money.